0xTowel/UMDCTF-2017-Challenges/README.md

   * [Misker](https://github.com/Miskerest)

 # Reuse
-Feel free to use these challenges to help learn and teach others; just providing attribution.
+Feel free to use these challenges to help learn and teach others; just provide attribution.

 # Checking your flags
 As mentioned above, the flags are not included.
 If you wish to check your answer, you may sha256sum and compare it with the given sum.